claudiocastello/edX-MITx-6.00.2x/Final_Exam/final-exam.md

 Paste your code for the three functions rabbitGrowth, foxGrowth, and runSimulation in the following box.
 WARNING

-DO NOT define the global variables MAXRABBITPOP, CURRENTRABBITPOP, or CURRENTFOXPOP in this box.
-We alter the values of these variables to test your code.
-If you define the variables in this box, you may overwrite our values, causing your code to be marked incorrect.
 CLARIFICATIONS / HINTS

     "See Full Output": If you are getting the line "0 10" in your output for "Test 4 foxGrowth" then for this particular test, your code changes the CURRENTFOXPOP (increases it if the fox population has gone below the minimum fox population), which is not the right behavior -- the code should not reset CURRENTFOXPOP.